openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

         at least one non-YouTube URL in the **Video File URLs** field.
     * - **Video File URLs**
       - The URL or URLs where you posted non-YouTube versions of the video.
-        Every URL should end in .mpeg, .webm, .mp4, or .ogg and cannot be a YouTube URL.
+        Every URL should end in .mp4, .webm, .mpeg, or .ogg and cannot be a YouTube URL.
 Each student will be able to view the first listed video that is compatible with the student's computer.
 To allow students to download these videos, you must set **Video Download Allowed** to **True**.

-        To help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 or .webm format.
+        To help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 format.

     * - **Video ID**
       - An optional field used only by course teams that are working with